LDexter/DavinCC/README.md

 #### ChatGPT, but better. _And in Minecraft._

-###### Using OpenAI's Davinci model to hold longer conversations, offering greater control than their own ChatGPT
+###### Using OpenAI's models to hold longer conversations, with greater control than their own ChatGPT

 ## How Though?

 This program generates text in the Minecraft mod [CC:Tweaked](https://tweaked.cc/), or in CC:T-enabled environments like the emulator app, [CraftOS-PC](https://www.craftos-pc.cc/).
 Such emulators mean this is **_not just a Minecraft thing_** and CraftOS-PC's [mobile support](https://apps.apple.com/us/app/craftos-pc/id1565893014) brings this tech to the phone!

 DavinCC provides isolated prompting for generic replies and automated structuring for a conversational experience akin to [ChatGPT](https://chat.openai.com/chat), yet is fully customisable.
-Powered by their earlier model, Davinci, this program was already pushing more "openness" than OpenAI's latest release... though DavinCC's sizable additions have pushed that envelope even further!
+Powered by all their major models (including Chat's own `gpt-3.5-turbo`), this program was already pushing more "openness" than OpenAI's latest software release... though DavinCC's sizable additions have pushed that envelope even further!

 Conversations require a greetName.txt file with a custom personality description and sample replies in plain English.
 Their power is enhanced with quality and quantity in descriptions and sample replies **_(Greeting files and conversations detailed after setup guide)_**.